AminaB/devops/cicd/Readem.md

     - in manage jenkins install new pluggins (publish over ssh)
     - configure system in jenkins : in publish ssh section fill information about server.
         - advanced (use password and give it
-    - in jenkins job,  add post-build action -> sen build artifacts over ssh
+    - in jenkins job,  add post-build action -> send build artifacts over ssh
     - save file in home direcory of ec2-user ("." in remote directory input)
     - run job and we will see war file in home.
 #### install docker (to run tomcat) :